 It meant heading into the final-day time trial, for the first time ever at a Grand Tour, two riders were level.

 ‘Geoghegan Hart is in pole position to win the Giro!’ – Watch dramatic Stage 20 finale

 Geoghegan Hart kept his cool to win the Giro by 39 seconds ahead of Hindley to become the second British rider in three years to win La Corsa Rosa.

 The 25-year-old Briton stuck to the script and put in a superior effort against the clock after a nerve-wracking eighteen minutes decided the 3,360km three-week race.

 London-born Geoghegan Hart became the first rider in the Giro's 111-year history to stand atop the final podium without once wearing the famous maglia rosa during the race.
 He becomes the fifth Ineos Grenadiers rider in a decade to win one of cycling's Grand Tours after compatriots Bradley Wiggins, Chris Froome and Geraint Thomas, and the Colombian Egan Bernal.

 It was a stunning end to a Giro that was almost never completed, and now attention turns to Spain to see whether the Vuelta can follow with such drama.

-Exclusive: Giro champion Tao Geoghegan Hart talks to Bradley Wiggins
+Best of 2020 - Exclusive: Giro champion Tao Geoghegan Hart talks to Bradley Wiggins